tom-howard/ros2/docs/course/part2.md

 ### Odometry: Explained

-Hopefully you have a good idea of what Odometry is now, but let's dig a little deeper using some key ROS command line tools again:
+Hopefully you're starting to understand what Odometry is now, but let's dig a little deeper using some key ROS command line tools again:

 ***
 **TERMINAL 2:**